 On the other hand, propane burns more cleanly and efficiently than gasoline but requires additional equipment.

 When choosing a generator, consider how much fuel it will consume during operation.
-A smaller generator using less fuel may seem attractive.
-Still, it could quickly run out of gas if powering larger appliances or electronics for extended periods.
+While a smaller generator using less fuel may seem attractive, it could quickly run out of gas if it is powering larger appliances or electronics for extended periods.

 Conversely, oversizing your generator may lead to unnecessary fuel consumption and increased costs in the long run.